Take advantage of the first big gift-giving event of the year. Start your Valentine's Day email marketing campaigns today.

-In order to send a successful email campaign, you need to know who is the recipient and what email will have the most impact.
-That’s why we decided to give you a little inspiration for Valentine’s.
-We broke the customers into 5 different groups and established types of emails that will generate a positive reaction.
+In order to send a successful email campaign, you need to know who the recipients are and what email will have the most impact.
+That’s why we decided to give you a little inspiration for Valentine’s Day.
+We broke the customers into 5 different groups and established the types of emails that will generate a positive reaction.
 Hopefully, it will give you an idea for a creative email, if you don’t have one already in mind.

 For the negotiators

-If the customer won’t click on the deal, you can set up an automation feature to send after a few days, another email with an even better offer.
+If the customer won’t click on the deal, you can set up an automation feature to send another email in a few days with an even better offer.

 For the givers

-There are people who are counting the days to Valentine’s, true fans looking to find a perfect gift for their dog, friend or significant one.
+There are people who are counting the days to Valentine’s Day.
+They are true fans looking to find a perfect gift for their dog, friend or significant one.
 Some simply want to shower others with love and this holiday is a perfect excuse for it.
-Use this to your advantage and create Valentine’s Day email campaign that focuses on sharing and giving.
+Use this to your advantage and create a Valentine’s Day email campaign that focuses on sharing and giving.